What is an implantable cardioverter-defibrillator?

 - Defibrillation: If ventricular fibrillation is detected, a stronger shock is sent.
 This stronger shock can stop the fast rhythm and help the heartbeat go back to normal.

 - Pacemaker: The ICD can also detect when your heart beats too slowly.
 It can act like a pacemaker and bring your heart rate up to normal.

 What does treatment with an ICD feel like?

 When the ICD delivers pacing therapy, you may not feel anything.
 Some people feel a fluttering in their chest.
 They usually say that it doesn't feel uncomfortable or painful.

 Cardioversion is stronger than a pacing pulse.
 It feels like being thumped in the chest.

 The defibrillator shock is the strongest treatment.
 Many people say it feels like being kicked in the chest.
-It usually comes suddenly and lasts only a second.
-Although you may feel upset for a short time after a defibrillator shock, it is good to know that the ICD is treating the heart rhythm problem.
+It usually comes suddenly and lasts less than a second.
+Although you may feel upset for a short time after a defibrillator shock, it is good to know that the ICD probably saved your life.

 Pacing a slow heart rate uses very little energy.
 You may not feel it at all.

 The ICD is usually implanted during a minor surgical procedure.
 The pulse generator may be implanted either under your collarbone on the left or right side of your chest, or in your abdomen (stomach area).
 In any of these places, the generator may be put in a "pocket" the doctor makes under your skin or, sometimes, in a muscle.
 One end of the lead wire is put into a vein that goes to your heart.
 The wire is moved through the vein until it reaches the heart.
 The other end of the wire is attached to the pulse generator.